 RASopathies are a group of genetic syndromes that may be as common as 1:1000.
-The RASopathy syndromes include: cardio-facio-cutaneous (CFC), Costello (CS), LEOPARD/NSML, Neurofibromatosis type 1 (NF1), and Noonan (NS).
+The syndromes RASopathies Network focuses on include: cardio-facio-cutaneous (CFC), Costello (CS), LEOPARD/NSML, Neurofibromatosis type 1 (NF1), and Noonan (NS).

-Our mission is to advance research of the RASopathies by bringing together families, clinicians and scientists.
+Our mission is to advance research to improve the quality of life for RASopathies families by bringing together families, clinicians and scientists.

 RASopathiesNet is the product of RASopathies Network USA, a 501c3 Non-Profit, and the RASopathies Network UK.

 Our goal is to grow a community of practice around RASopathies research.
 This includes:

 - Ensuring all diverse stakeholders are represented, heard and included

 - Connecting and fostering collaboration among those affected and those researching and treating RASopathies through such mechanisms as:

 - Convening biennial symposia to bring families, clinicians and researchers together